mohamediderrissi/Movies-DB-admin-page/README.md

 The project has two separted parts :
 * Backend buit with ExpressJs
 * Frontend build with ReactJs
-* No SQL DataBase with mongoose
+* NoSQL DataBase with mongoose
+* The frontend and the backend, each one has a sperate branch

 ### Backend Architecture:
 ![alt text](https://raw.githubusercontent.com/mohamediderrissi/Movies-DB-admin-page/main/backend_architecture.png "Backend Architecture")